shopware/docs/products/digital-sales-rooms/local-installation/index.md

 This section will show how to install *Digital Sales Rooms* plugin into your local machine.

-This includes installation at admin, at template.
+This includes installation at admin and at template end.
 Following sections gives you a detailed procedure of installation.